 Best for Hiking: Duofold Heavy-weight Double-layer Thermal Leggings

-Featuring a double-layer thermal lining, the Duofold Heavy-Weight Leggings provide exceptional insulation for your cold-weather hikes.
+Featuring a double-layer thermal lining, the Duofold Heavy-weight Leggings provide exceptional insulation for all your winter hikes.
 Their flatlock seams offer support without restricting your movements or creating an opportunity for chafing and irritation.
-This flexibility is perfect for navigating tricky terrains, plus they have a discreet drawstring for an extra secure fit that won't fall down.
+The flexibility is perfect for navigating tricky terrains, plus they have a discreet drawstring for an extra secure fit that won't fall down.
 They're also made with a moisture-wicking and odor-resistant material to maintain comfort throughout the trek.
 This technology also makes the outer layer of the leggings fast-drying, which comes in handy during unexpected drizzles or flurries.
-"These fit great, didn't create any muffin top issues, and fit my legs," one reviewer explained.
-"I wore a pair every day as my base layer and sometimes alone while I was in Iceland during the winter and stayed warm.
-They were also great and performed well in the snow and on several hikes."

 Best Maternity: Motherhood Maternity Pull-on Fleece Leggings